 Overview

-As with Udemy, iSpring Market is an excellent solution if you’re looking to get your course up and running quickly and easily.
-However, it offers a wider degree of features and flexibility than Udemy.
-For example, it supports virtually every content type, from text, audio, video, and SCORM packages to PDFs and HTML files.
-In just a few clicks, you can build impressive courses, set up a storefront, and generate organic traffic on search engines like Google and Bing
+As with Udemy, iSpring Learn is an excellent solution to get your course up and running quickly and easily.
+However, it offers a greater number of features and flexibility than Udemy.
+For example, it supports virtually every content type, from text, audio, video, and SCORM packages to PDFs and HTML files, and has strong user management capabilities.

-It’s extremely straightforward, thus providing a pleasant user experience for both you and your learners.
-Although it offers a wide range of e-commerce options, it still has all the features of a fully functional LMS
+The platform is extremely straightforward, thus providing a pleasant user experience for you and your learners.
+Although it offers all the necessary e-commerce options, it still has all the features of a fully functional LMS

 Course building and management

-And because you can assign administrative roles, it’s great for businesses and teams who might need a team leader, department head, or L&D representative to keep track of employee progress.
-When it comes to the online course building and management process, iSpring Market provides everything you need under one roof.
+And because you can assign administrative roles, it’s great for businesses and teams that might need a team leader, department head, or L&D representative to keep track of employee progress.
+When it comes to the online course building and management process, iSpring Learn provides everything you need under one roof.

 Marketing and selling